myathsupaing/8_Week_SQL_Challenge/PizzaRunner/DataCleaning.md

 After cleaning the data, the 'customer_orders1' table would look like the one below.
 <img width="1058" alt="image" src="https://user-images.githubusercontent.com/81607668/129472551-fe3d90a0-1e8b-4f32-a2a7-2ecd3ac469ef.png">

-## TABLE: runner_orders
+## TABLE: Runner_orders
  To clean the 'runner_orders' table,
-- a new table called 'runner_orders1' was created in order to avoid any loss of the original data
+- a new table called 'runner_orders1' was created in order to avoid any loss of the original data,
 - null values were removed, using CASE WHEN () function, and
 - units were removed, using REPLACT () function.